markhilton/firebase-vuetify-auth/README.md

 export default router
 ```

-This will trigger `AuthMiddleware` to be executed before entering `/protected` route, which will validate if the user
-is currently authenticated or not.
+This will trigger `AuthMiddleware` to be executed before entering `/protected` route, which will validate if the user is currently authenticated or not.
 If yes, the guard middleware will proceed to display requested view.
-If not, then guard middeware
+If not, then guard middeware will render a full screen modal "Login" view.
-will redirect the route to "Login" view, which has implemented `AuthenticationGuard` component and render the login use authentication page.

 ### Thats it!